I have been asked several times this week why PIT hasn’t already clinched a playoff berth, so I figured I’d address it in detail here.

 8 LV 7-5 5-3

 We can see here that LV already has 5 losses, and they are the 8 seed.
 Thus, if they lose/tie, then PIT clinches a playoff berth on record alone.
-This means that LVLV must win out.
+This means that LV must win out.

-Part 6: BUFBUF must win another game
+Part 6: BUF must win another game

 Now let’s look at the updated standings again: